sivy/wallrazer.com/about.markdown

 ### Site Design &amp; Development

-We've been designing and coding for the Web since the early days, when "web pages" were simple and GIFs came in 256 glorious colors.
-Since then we've had a decade and a half of experience in planning, creating and managing dynamic websites and weblogs.
+Wallrazer's Principle and Founder, Steve Ivy, has been designing and coding for the Web since the early days, when "web pages" were simple and GIFs came in 256 glorious colors.
+That means nearly 20 years of experience in planning, creating and managing dynamic websites and weblogs.
 We can help you:

 * Define the results your site should deliver
-* If needed, select a software platform or CMS for your site
+* If needed, help select a software platform or content management system for your site
 * Build out your site as a trusted partner

-With our own experience and the services of a network of experts, we will deliver a site that best represents you and your company. <a href="mailto:steve@wallrazer.com?subject=Site%20Quote">Request a Quote</a>.
+With this depth of experience we will deliver a site that best represents you and your company. <a href="mailto:steve@wallrazer.com?subject=Site%20Quote">Request a Quote</a>.

 ### Web Application Development / Coding Services

 Sometimes your web application team may just need an extra resource to reach the next milestone.
-We provide a variety of contract services to help you get there:
+Wallrazer can provide a variety of contract services to help you get there:

 - Feature design
 - Front end development (HTML/Javascript)
 - Backend web programming (Python, Django, Perl)
 - DevOps services (continuous integration, application metrics setup, etc.)

-Inquire about <a href="mailto:steve@wallrazer.com?subject=Contract%20Services">our development services</a>.
+Inquire about our <a href="mailto:steve@wallrazer.com?subject=Contract%20Services">development services</a>.

 ### Something Else?

 Perhaps you don't know yet what you need, but just want someone to sit down and talk about your business, vision, goals, or technology requirements.
-We'd love to help you focus your efforts in a way that will open up new opportunities for you. <a href="mailto:steve@wallrazer.com">Get in touch</a> and let's talk about your needs.
+We can help you focus your efforts in a way that will open up new opportunities for you. <a href="mailto:steve@wallrazer.com">Get in touch</a> and let's talk about your needs.

 # Pushcode